alexandertrefz/essence/PUBLISHING.md

 1. Set the new version in every published package's `packages/*/package.json`.
 The versions move in lockstep, and the staging script reads them from the manifests — the manifests are the single source of truth, there is no version anywhere else.
+The one consumer to carry
+   along: the VS Code extension pins `@essence-lang/language-server` and `@essence-lang/stdlib` by exact version in its `devDependencies`.
 2. `bun install`, `bun test`, `bun run typecheck` — the tree the release is cut from is green.
 3. `bun run publish:smoke` — stages everything and proves the *artifacts*: